codebubb/codebubb.github.io/README.md

-#Javascript Fundamentals
+# Javascript Fundamentals
-###A course for a gentle, interactive introduction to JavaScript.
+## A course for a gentle, interactive introduction to JavaScript.

-This is the repository for the live version of the JS Fundamentals course.
+This is the repository for the live version of the JS Fundamentals course (http://codebubb.github.io).